 Dr. Tanner retired from the U.S. Army in 2004 with over twenty-one years of service spanning the enlisted, non-commissioned officer and commissioned officer ranks.
 He spent the majority of his last decade of military service at the Joint Military Intelligence College serving in a variety of positions, including Professor of Strategic Intelligence, Associate Dean for College Programs, Senior Army Advisor, and Academic Department Chairman.
 He also served as an adjunct professor on the faculty of American Military University from 2000 to 2005.

 Dr. Tanner is married to Tanya M. Tanner who works at DARPA as an Assistant Deputy Program Manager.
-George and Tanya reside in Alexandria, VA, along with their two boys Richard (age 16) and Andrew (age 13).
+George and Tanya reside in Alexandria, VA, along with their two boys Richard and Andrew.